Gum Disease Treatment: What You Need to Know

 5. Bleeding Gums.
 Bleeding gums is a more serious symptom than swollen gums and is a precursor of periodontal disease and can actually cause more serious problems like cardiovascular disease, diabetes or a stroke.
 Bleeding gums means your circulatory system is open to the attack of every form of bacteria present in your mouth.

 6. Loose Teeth.
-Loose teeth aren’t caused by aging, but can be traced to plaque-causing sugar and bacteria in the mouth.
+Loose teeth are not caused by aging, but can be traced to plaque-causing sugar and bacteria in the mouth.
 Plaque pushes teeth apart over time, resulting in a hardened form of plaque called tartar.
 This causes irritation and even separation of the gums from the teeth.
 Left untreated, bacteria will erode the bone, causing teeth to loosen and fall out.

 Are you experiencing any of those eight symptoms?
 If so, then you have gum disease!